MaxNF/easynotificationview/README.md

 In this case you will see smth like this:

 ![](sample-notification.gif)

+### Adding to the project
+soon I'll add this to the maven repository and post link here

 ### How to customize the notification layout?
 Just pass what layout you like to the create function.